 Forgotten Realms got some impressive magic for this, too, up to Killing Storm spell that scoured a forest kingdom for 3 month so thoroughly it's still a near-desolate moor ten thousand years later.
 Netheril was covered in permanent 'Mavin's Worldweave' climate-shifting spells until most of it became subtropical, then water-drained by longterm 'Lifedrain' spells of Phaerimm — which explains why there's a hot desert so far up North that it borders a big glacier.
 In the middle of its North side lies the High Ice — over 30 millenia earlier, before continents' shapes changed, this area was swamped by the Sarrukh to drive out the Phaerimm.
 This kind of worked, but upset local ecological balance enough to do in their own empire too — which maybe gave Phaerimm ideas about drying spells and ecological warfare the next time.
 To the East stands the Great Glacier — a mountainous pile of ice grown around the tomb some power buried with his ice-related artifact; it used to cover Damara and Vaasa too, south of them was a forest of elves who they stopped its spread with magic; much later it shrunk for no obvious reason.
 Many of Elven mythals make local weather more pleasant and stable.
 As to the High Ice, returned Netherese melted a good portion, upsetting the climate over half of the continent...
 In short, for many millenia Faerûn didn't even have completely natural weather patterns.

-Upon Entrance, Kyogre, Groudon, Golduck, Rayquaza, Tyranitar, Hippowdon, and Abomasnow change the weather, though some Politoed and Ninetales change the weather upon entrance as well.
+Upon entrance into a battle, Kyogre, Groudon, Golduck, Rayquaza, Tyranitar, Hippowdon, Abomasnow, and Mega Charizard-Y change the weather, though some Politoed and Ninetales change the weather upon entrance as well.

 Inverted in the Ar tonelico series.
 The weather control devices (called the Musical Corridor/Wings of Hynemos depending on the game) are part of the devices that allow people to survive at the extreme altitude at which they've been forced to live.